 What types of courses do MICA students request?

 MICA students often wish to take courses that are not typically offered by our institution such as foreign languages, hard sciences (biology, chemistry, physics, etc.), business courses, mathematics, certain history courses, physical education, certain literature courses, or social sciences.
-Additionally, students may find that other institutions offer degrees and courses which are similar to those offered at MICA; however, these course may be taught from a different perspective and offer a unique learning experience which supplements their discipline training at MICA.
+Additionally, students may find that other institutions offer degrees and courses which are similar to those offered at MICA; however, these courses may be taught from a different perspective and offer a unique learning experience which supplements their discipline training at MICA.
 These types of supplemental instruction have included museum studies courses, film courses, document preservation courses, video game design courses, and engineering courses.